kartik-pz/portfolio_dashboard/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Stock Portfolio Dashboard

+This project includes a stock portfolio dashboard that fetches real-time stock data every 15 seconds.
+The dashboard supports two data sources:

+1. **Yahoo Finance** (default) - Uses the `yahoo-finance2` npm package to fetch stock data
+2. **Alpha Vantage** - Uses the Alpha Vantage API to fetch stock data

+### Configuration

+You can configure the stock widget in the `src/app/config/stocks.js` file:

+- Change the default data source
+- Modify the list of default stock symbols
+- Adjust the refresh interval

+### Using Alpha Vantage API

+To use the Alpha Vantage API:

+1. Sign up for a free API key at [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
+2. Copy `.env.local.example` to `.env.local`
+3. Add your API key to the `.env.local` file
+4. Update the data source in `src/app/page.js` to use `DATA_SOURCES.ALPHA_VANTAGE`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: